nmoutschen/threshold-bucket/README.md

 # Leaky bucket with threshold

 This crate implements a leaky bucket algorithm with threshold.
+This can be used in situations where one wants to limit operations based on cost metrics, but the cost can only be calculated after the operation has run.

+To do so, the [`Bucket`] consists of three main parameters:

+* A **refill rate**, adding a number of new tokens in the bucket at regular interval.
+* A **maximum capacity**, above which tokens will leak out of the bucket.
+* A **threshold**, at which the bucket will stop granting new [`Permit`]s.

-A user must present a valid [`Permit`] to acquire tokens in this bucket.
-The bucket will grant a [`Permit`] if the number of tokens is higher than the specified threshold.
+To take tokens from the [`Bucket`], a user must present a valid [`Permit`].
+The bucket will only grant a [`Permit`] if the number of tokens in the bucket is higher than the threshold.

 ```rust
 # use std::time::Duration;